christophebedard/christophebedard.github.io/_posts/2019-06-01-ros_tracing_message_flow.md

     caption="View showing the state of a publisher queue.
 At this timestamp (thin blue vertical line), the first message is removed from the queue and sent to the subscriber."
 %}

 The third analysis is for network packet exchange.
 This is the only analysis that needs kernel events: `net_dev_queue` for packet queuing and `netif_receive_skb` for packet reception.
 Fortunately, Trace Compass already does this!
-It matches sent/queued and received packets.
+It matches sent and received packets.
 I only had to filter out `SYN`/`FIN`/`ACK` packets and those which were not associated with a known ROS connection.
-Then, from a node name, a topic name, and a timestamp at which a message was published, we can figure out when it went through the network, and link it to a message that's received by the subscription.
+Then, from a node name, a topic name, and a timestamp at which a message was published, we can figure out when it went through the network, and link it to a message received by the subscription.

 Finally, we can put everything together!
 The analysis uses the above analyses to reconstruct and display a message's path accross queues, callbacks, and the network!

 ## Results/example

 To illustrate this, I wrote a simple "pipeline" test case.
-A first node periodically publishes on a topic.
+A first node periodically publishes messages on a topic.
 A second node does some processing and re-publishes them on another topic.
-A third node does the same, and a fourth and last node prints the message's content.
+A third node does the same, and a fourth and last node prints the contents of a message.

 {% include figure.html
     url="/assets/img/tc4ros/testcase_graph.png"